NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 | Property | Description  |
 |--|--|
-| [Config](#config)  | This property contains a struct called `HoloNETConfig` containing the sub-properties: TimeOutSeconds, NeverTimeOut, KeepAliveSeconds, ReconnectionAttempts, ReconnectionIntervalSeconds, SendChunkSize, ReceiveChunkSizeDefault & ErrorHandlingBehaviour.
+| [Config](#config)  | This property contains a struct called `HoloNETConfig` containing the sub-properties: TimeOutSeconds, NeverTimeOut, KeepAliveSeconds, ReconnectionAttempts, ReconnectionIntervalSeconds, SendChunkSize, ReceiveChunkSizeDefault, ErrorHandlingBehaviour, FullPathToExternalHolochainConductor, FullPathToHolochainAppDNA, SecondsToWaitForHolochainConductorToStart, AutoStartConductor & AutoShutdownConductor
 | [Logger](#logger) | Property to inject in a [ILogger](#ilogger) implementation. |
 | [NetworkServiceProvider](#networkserviceprovider) | This is a property where the network service provider can be injected.
 The provider needs to implement the `IHoloNETClientNET` interface.  |
 | [NetworkServiceProviderMode](#networkserviceprovidermode) |This is a simple enum, which currently has these values: Websockets, HTTP & External. |